AndreiToroplean/genealogy/README.md

 # genealogy
-A set of tools to encode family trees and draw them using ascii art.
+A set of tools to encode family trees and draw them using ASCII art.

 (Tested on Windows, using Powershell, and Python 3.13.)